 Dogwood Tavern is a bar that recently opened in Blue Jay.
 It’s a fun spot with bar games, drinks, and food in a nicely redone space.

 Dogwood Tavern is located at 27187 CA-189, Blue Jay, CA 92317.

 For a quick bite in Blue Jay, stop into Santiago’s Taco Shop.
 As the name suggests, it’s a great spot to grab some tacos.

-There are many other great restaurants in neighboring mountain communities, like Cedar Glen (like the Cedar Glenn Inn) and Skyforest (see: LouEddies Pizza) as well!
+There are many other great restaurants in neighboring mountain communities, like Cedar Glen (the Cedar Glenn Inn, for instance) and Skyforest (see: LouEddies Pizza) as well!

 Several other new restaurants have opened up recently in the area, so further updates are on the way!